moul/scanner-poc/README.md

 $ GITHUB_API_KEY=secret ~/.bearer/bearer-cli github mygithuborg/myrepo
 ```

-You can generate your `read:org` only github api key here: https://github.com/settings/tokens
+You can generate your `read:org` only GitHub API key here: https://github.com/settings/tokens

 **Note** for ssh github access you might need to update your global git configuration in `~/.gitconfig` file by adding the following line:
 ```toml